nocproject/noc/share/doc/en/ug/kb.rst

 * Category - Article can be assigned to
 * Language - Written natural language of article
 * Parser - plugin to convert specific markup syntax to HTML
+* Bookmark - shortcut to the KB article

 Link Syntax
 ===========